Overheating car problems are one of the most common problems a driver and car owner can encounter.

 On the other hand, if you drive an overheating car for a prolonged period of time you will cause major damage to the engine.

-To put it simple, a cheap thing like a leaking hose can cause a partial engine overhaul.
+To put it simply, a cheap part like a leaking hose can cause a partial or complete engine overhaul.